ASKurz/recoding-Hayes-2018/Chapter_08.md

 ### Conducting ~~a 2 X 2 between-participants factorial ANOVA using PROCESS~~ another regression model with brms.

 Since we're square in regression land with brms, there's no direct analogue for us, here.
 However, notice the post-ANOVA *t*-tests Hayes presented on page 300.
-If we just want to consider the 2 X 2 structure of our two dummy variables as indicative of four groups, we have one more coding system up ourselves.
+If we just want to consider the 2 X 2 structure of our two dummy variables as indicative of four groups, we have one more coding system available for the job.
 With the handy `str_c()` function, we'll concatenate the `policy` and `kerry` values into a nominal variable, `policy_kerry`.
 Here's what that looks like:

 ``` r
 caskets <-